-Binary Authorization is a deploy-time security control that ensures only trusted container images are deployed on Kubernetes Engine.
+Binary Authorization is a deploy-time security control that ensures only trusted container images are deployed on Google Kubernetes Engine (GKE).
 With Binary Authorization, you can require images to be signed by trusted authorities during the development process and then enforce signature validation when deploying.
 By enforcing validation, you can gain tighter control over your container environment by ensuring only verified images are integrated into the build-and-release process.

 Enforce standardized container release practices

-Using Binary Authorization, DevOps teams can gain assurance that only explicitly authorized container images will be deployed to Kubernetes Engine.
+Using Binary Authorization, DevOps teams can gain assurance that only explicitly authorized container images will be deployed to GKE.
 By verifying images prior to deployment, you can reduce the risk of unintended or malicious code running in your environment.

 Put proactive security measures in place